Our professional staff have extensive experience working with management

 David Suddendorf is a longtime trial lawyer and general counsel with broad experience in both law firm and corporate environments.
 He has obtained significant jury verdicts and settlements in cases involving major corporations and tried employment-related cases involving issues such as wrongful termination, sexual harassment, discrimination, insurance coverage and personal injury.
 He is also an experienced appellate lawyer.

-Dave is former General Counsel of The Doctors Company, the nation’s largest medical malpractice insurance company, where his executive team participated in strategic planning and day-to-day operations of a $3 billion company.
+Dave is former General Counsel of the nation’s largest medical malpractice insurance company.
 In private practice, Dave was the Managing Partner of a 100-plus lawyer San Francisco law firm and has managed both small plaintiff law firms and corporate legal and business departments.
-He has represented UK insurer/names, major domestic insurers and industry organizations, as well as international wine growers, high net-worth individuals, and all of the major California ski areas.

 Dave’s experience affords him a rare perspective on trial preparation and maximization of results.
 He has long been recognized by colleagues and opponents alike for his ability to reduce complex issues to simple, understandable stories and solutions.